-Our firm is strongly committed to protecting confidential information, including personal data that we hold or process about our clients, employees, vendors or other stakeholders.
-Our firm's Information Security and Data Protection Partner is responsible for providing oversight, policy and strategic direction in this area.
+Our firm is strongly committed to protecting information, including personal data that we hold or process about our clients, employees, vendors or other stakeholders.
+Our firm's Information Protection Committee is responsible for providing oversight, policy and strategic direction in this area.